 Jalan Alor offers a diverse range of Malaysian cuisine, including Chinese, Malay, Thai, and seafood specialties.
 Some popular dishes you can find there include grilled seafood, satay (skewered meat), bak kut teh (herbal pork soup), char kuey teow (stir-fried rice noodles), nasi lemak (coconut rice with side dishes), and Hokkien mee (stir-fried noodles).
 There are also fruit stalls and dessert shops offering sweet treats like ais kacang (shaved ice dessert) and durian (the "king of fruits").

-I recommend tasting satay chicken well and grilled chicken wings in a restaurant located at the end of Jalan Alor.
-There are plenty of Middle Eastern restaurants located on Jalan Bukit Bintang as this area is very popular with Middle Eastern tourists.
+I recommend tasting satay chicken and grilled chicken wings in a restaurant located at the end of Jalan Alor near the Travelodge Hotel.
+There are plenty of Middle Eastern, Iranian and Arab restaurants located on Jalan Bukit Bintang as this area is very popular with Middle Eastern honeymooners and family travellers.

-Changkat Bukit Bintang has a number of massage and reflexology centers that are must-visit after a long day of adventures in Kuala Lumpur city.
+Changkat Bukit Bintang has several massage and reflexology centres that are must-visit after a long day of adventures in Kuala Lumpur city.

 Day 2 in Kuala Lumpur City